FilipAlmstedt/MakeWebsiteWithBootstrap/README.md

 Have fun!

 ###### OBS!
-Comments and text is in Swedish!!!
+Comments and plain text is in Swedish!!!